MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/data-type-summary.md

 # Data type summary

+A data type is the characteristic of a variable that determines what kind of data it can hold.
+Data types include those in the following table as well as user-defined types and specific types of objects.

 ## Set intrinsic data types

 The following table shows the supported [data types](../../Glossary/vbe-glossary.md#data-type), including storage sizes and ranges.